Call us at 703.321.0400

-Stink bugs prefer to hibernate in places that mimic the peeling bark of dead oak and locust trees, which explains why they are most likely to be found in the attics of homes.
-Stink bugs like to hide in spaces between roof and insulation, in fabric curtains and wall hangings, and even between the pages of books.
+Stinkbugs also like to hide in spaces between roof and insulation, in fabric curtains and wall hangings, and even in between the pages of books.

-Anyone who has tried to eliminate a stink bug invasion in their home knows that getting rid of these annoying pests is not easy.
-Infested homes may have hundreds or thousands of stink bugs hiding in the walls.
-Squashing them or vacuuming them up as they appear is a losing battle, and disturbing the bugs can cause them to spray the home with foul-smelling chemical.
+Anyone who has tried to eliminate a stink bug invasion in their home or office knows that getting rid of these nuisances is not easy.
+Infested homes may have hundreds of stinkbugs hiding in the walls, and squashing them or vacuuming them up as they appear is a losing battle.
+Disturbing the bugs can cause them to spray the home with their foul odor—something nobody wants.

 Our stinkbug professionals will locate where bugs live and use environmentally responsible products to get the stink bugs under control—both inside and outside.
 Find stinkbug’s entry points can be tedious and time-consuming, so our experts will seal off suspected entryways to help prevent future infestation.